preciousplasticdublin/preciousplasticdublin.github.io/index.md

 permalink: /
 ---

-Precious Plastic Dublin is a volunteer collective working on practical solutions to plastic waste and pollution in Dublin.
+Precious Plastic Dublin is a group of environmentalists working on practical solutions to plastic waste and pollution in Dublin.
 As part of the [Precious Plastic](https://preciousplastic.com) global movement, we aim to bring plastic recycling closer to the local community, enabling the public to transform their own waste, while demonstrating the remaining value of plastic waste.

 # Please note: Our storage facility at Ballymun Youthreach will be closed until October.